Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Scripts/SedCommand.md

 sed '1,4d;6,$d' input.txt
 ```

-This deletes lines 1-4 and 6 to the end of file.

 ### Delete last line

 To delete the last line of a file:
+- Use dollar d to delete the last line.

 ```bash
 sed '$d' input.txt